 Planning 102: Putting the Community Back in Planning

 “Putting the Community Back in Planning” is a training on the community perspective and experience of urban planning.
 CDCs and other community groups have a very different role to play in planning than local governments do.
-While all stakeholders must find common ground across different interests and priorities, community-based organizations must at the same time advance their mission to amplify the voices of low and moderate income folks, people of color, seniors, families, etc. Using interactive exercises and a local case study, this workshop will offer tools participants can use to educate community members about planning processes and support them to advocate for their needs including affordable housing, good jobs, and accessible transit.
+While all stakeholders must find common ground across different interests and priorities, community-based organizations must at the same time advance their mission to amplify the voices of low and moderate income folks, people of color, seniors, families, etc. Using interactive exercises and a panel of case studies, this workshop will offer tools that participants can use to educate community members about planning processes and support them to advocate for their needs including affordable housing, good jobs, and accessible transit.

 This training is being offered in conjunction with Planning 101.
 If you are registering for both trainings, there is a discounted rate of $62.50 each ($125 total) for MACDC Members and $75 each ($150 total) for Regular tickets - You must register at the above link and the Planning 101 link.